A quick ginger scallion sauce made in 5 minutes with 4 ingredients that is full of flavor and honestly one of the greatest sauces you’ll ever try.

-- 7 tablespoons flavorless oil (peanut, canola, grape, sunflower, vegetable, corn – try not to use olive oil)
+- 7 tablespoons oil (peanut, canola, grape, sunflower, vegetable, corn - do not to use olive oil)

 - Grate the ginger, or finely chop it.
-The finer the better so you don’t bite into chunks of ginger.
+Try to chop it as fine as possible so you don't bite into chunks of ginger when serving.

 - Chop the green onions finely.
 Use the whole green onion, the greens, and the whites but discard the very end of the white where the roots are.